Are you thinking about your Ex all the time? Are you having a hard time moving on?

 Are you self-sabotaging your efforts to get over them?
 Maybe even unconsciously waiting for them to come back?

 If that's the case, then you are not alone.
 Most people get caught up in the same traps.

-But what’s tragic is that it’s not even your fault.
+But it's not even your fault.

 You've been conditioned to do this ONE thing, hoping it will help … when in reality, it only makes matters worse.